HosseinGh82/SudokuGame/README.md

   The program will print the initial Sudoku grid, and then, if solvable, it will print the solved grid.

-## 🧩 Example
-Below is an example of a Sudoku puzzle before and after being solved:

-Before:

-After:

-## 🧑‍💻 Code Overview

-sudoku_solver.py: Contains the core logic for the Sudoku solver.
-The Game class is responsible for handling the grid, validating moves, and solving the puzzle using a backtracking approach.

-- `printTable()`: Prints the Sudoku grid in a formatted manner.
-- `validNum(x, y, number)`: Checks if placing a number at a specific position is valid.
-- `solveProblem(x, y)`: Recursively solves the Sudoku puzzle.

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

 1. Fork the repository.